Information Architecture

 GM Rewards

-ROLE Product Design, Visual Design
+ROLE Product Design + Visual Design Lead

 SCOPE Full authenticated experience redesign